 The first big show to launch on the service was Titans, a grim 'n' gritty take on the Teen Titans team, led by Batman sidekick Robin.
 That launched on 12 October, with new episodes arriving weekly for 12 weeks - rather than the all-at-once binge setup favoured by Netflix and Amazon.

 Netflix released Titans globally outside the US and China, but there was a delay before it arrived in other regions.
 We also don't yet know if Netflix will have the rights to other DC Universe content or not.

 Swamp Thing aired a single season on the service before cancellation, which isn't especially promising either, but Doom Patrol is confirmed for a season two - though it'll be a co-production with HBO Max, and episodes will arrive on both streaming platforms simultaneously.

-There is more to come, with Young Justice: Outsiders already begun, and Stargirl and Harley Quinn due to follow in 2020.
+There's also Young Justice: Outsiders, Stargirl and Harley Quinn.
 These are forming a new shared universe, with some characters from the later shows getting introduced during Titans and Doom Patrol.